-The estimates presented in this bulletin contain uncertainty.
+The estimates presented in this bulletin contain uncertainty, as defined in our article on the subject.
 The Labour Force Survey (LFS) gathers information from a sample of households across the UK.
-The sample is designed to be as accurate as possible given practical limitations.
+The sample is designed to be as accurate as possible, given practical limitations.
 This can have an impact on how changes in the estimates should be interpreted, especially for short-term comparisons.